Learn more about choosing a career in emergency medicine or get information about an emergency medicine residency.

 The purpose of the Emergency Medicine Interest Group is to provide information to those contemplating a career in emergency medicine.
 Through monthly lunch meetings, shadowing opportunities, community learning experiences (ambulance and ARCH helicopter ride-alongs), and workshops, we hope to foster the interest in emergency medicine.

 These events are open to all students at the Saint Louis University School of Medicine.
-If you are interested in more information regarding our events, take a few moments and check out our Google site.
 If you can't find the information you are looking for, feel free to email us and we'll do our best to address your questions.
 Be sure and check out the calendar for the upcoming events.

 For general information, contact MSII Emergency Medicine Interest Group leaders.

 Shadow in the Emergency Department of SSM Health Saint Louis University Hospital or SSM Health Cardinal Glennon Children's Medical Center.

 Shadowing in a Level I Emergency Department can be a very rewarding experience.
 We recommend that all students considering a career in emergency medicine try shadowing at least twice.

 Only one medical student is permitted in each Emergency Department (SSM Health Cardinal Glennon Children’s Hospital or SSM Health Saint Louis University Hospital) for observation during available shifts.

 - Passed the federal criminal background check and urine drug screen.